 Under the changes to existing rules envisaged by the EU executive, member states will be able to “opt out” of including EU-wide approved GMO products in their food chain, even once these have been deemed safe to be placed on the bloc’s single market.
 Existing labelling rules will not be touched by the proposal.

-Countries wishing to do so will, however, have to demonstrate that their measures comply with EU law and Brussels’ obligations at the WTO.
+Countries wishing to do so will, however, have to demonstrate that their measures comply with EU law and WTO obligations.
 Any opt-outs will need to be based on legitimate reasons other than those assessed at the EU level, namely, risks to human or animal health and the environment.

 The Commission said that its new biotech proposal mirrors and complements EU legislation that entered into force last month, which allows member states to ban the cultivation of GM crops within their territory following approval in Brussels of the modified crop in question.
-(See BioRes, 4 March 2015)
+(See Bridges Weekly, 5 March 2015)

 “Once adopted, today's proposal will, fully in line with the principle of subsidiarity, grant member states a greater say as regards the use of EU-authorised GMOs in food and feed on their respective territories," he continued.